 But do bring home lots of great new culinary tricks and ideas, to keep your home kitchens sassy, healthy and delicious.
 I love to take Hipcooks concepts and involve Lucia.
 In our Tapas class, we make an outstanding Pure de Garbanzo that Lucia was not touching with a 10-foot pole.
-Until we made fun dipping veggies.
+Until we made fun veggies for sipping.
+You’ll find that it’s true: involve your kids in the kitchen, and they’ll eat their veggies!

 1 English cucumber, sliced